tbicr/django-pg-zero-downtime-migrations/README.md

         }
     }

-> *NOTE:* use this backend only for migrations and use standard django backend for other purpose (see differences with standard django backend for details).
+> *NOTE:* this backend brings zero downtime improvements only for migrations (schema and `RunSQL` operations, but not for `RunPython` operation), for other purpose it works the same as standard django backend.

 > *NOTE:* this package is in beta, please check your migrations SQL before applying on production and submit issue for any question.